...

 Read the era kanji (昭 for Shōwa, 平 for Heisei, 令 for Reiwa), then the year in kanji numerals, and subtract 1 from the Shōwa offset (1945) or add to the Heisei/Reiwa base.

 Yes.
-Early Shōwa issues (1949–1958), low-mintage years like 1950, and error coins can be valuable.
-High-grade examples and proofs command premiums above face value.
+Early Shōwa issues (1949–1958), low mintage years like 1950, and error coins are valuable.
+Proof and high-grade examples have premiums over face value.

 Back to News